gbmhunter/blog/content/programming/algorithms-and-data-structures/algorithm-time-complexity/index.md

 ### Constant Time

-{{< img src="graph-constant-time-complexity" width="700px" caption="The growth of constant time complexity compared with other common complexity classes." >}}
+{{< img src="graph-constant-time-complexity.png" width="700px" caption="The growth of constant time complexity compared with other common complexity classes." >}}

 The following algorithm just prints "hello" once, and doesn't depend on the number of elements (`\( n \)`).
 It will always run in constant time, and therefore is `\( \mathcal{\mathcal{O}}(1) \)`.